 Aside from the picturesque beachside location two hours from the city, the house has strong family ties.
 “My grandmother’s brother actually built the house in the 1950s,” says owner and interior designer Amanda Browne.
 One of a row of houses all built to the same design along the cliff, the home had an impractical layout, with a landlocked kitchen in the centre and a bedroom on either end.
 “It was really dated and daggy, says Amanda.

 The house had to be restumped since the floors were sloping in place, and the interior was completely gutted to make way for a new floor plan.
 The second bedroom and enclosed dining room were sacrificed to make way for an open-plan living and dining area adjacent to the new kitchen, which now opens onto the extended back deck.

-...to this!
-The owners drew up the plans for the renovation themselves to include a more roomy L-shaped kitchen in place of the former bathroom (above), at the same time giving the whole home an inviting new look.
-A crisp white palette now opens up the space, with the kitchen walls painted in Dulux White On White, a Laminex benchtop and cabinetry in Ash White, and light appliances that blend almost seamlessly with the joinery.
-Overhead, a simple open shelf makes a feature of the stylish kitchenware.
+The original kitchen was “the size of a cupboard” says Amanda, who drew up the plans for the renovation herself to include a more roomy L-shaped kitchen in the place of the former bathroom.
+A crisp white palette opens up the space, with walls painted in Dulux White On White, a Laminex benchtop and cabinetry in Ash White and light appliances that blend almost seamlessly with the joinery.

 The front-facing bedroom captures ocean glimpses and salty sea breezes through the timber louvre shutters.
-Like the rest of the interior, the bedroom is an intriguing mix of old and new, with an antique trestle table from New Zealand positioned alongside a zany rug and bold cushions; find similar at Kas Australia.
+Like the rest of the interior, the bedroom is an intriguing mix of old and new, with an antique trestle table from New Zealand positioned alongside a zany rug and bold cushions.